 Turning on this feature disables low battery supervision and allows the microphone to remain on continuously during an AVM session.
+System time setting is not required when this setting is on.

 To turn on Demo Mode, press:

 To turn off Demo Mode, press: